As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 This practice time in a shakedown will help you be better prepared for when you get on the trail as you start your main attempt at a thru-hike, don’t find gear failures on the trail!

-Another thing shakedowns help you find out is that the gear may be perfect but it may not be for you, while this may sound silly it is the truth.
+Another thing shakedowns help you find out about yourself and your gear, many times the gear may be perfect but it may not be for you, while this may sound silly it is the truth.

 Sometimes gear is high quality and works for many others but fails to do what you need it to do for you.

-Each time you do a shakedown you should remove something from your gear that you didn’t use, with the exception of safety-based gear, and then on the next shakedown you continue until your pack is perfect for you.
+Each time you do a shakedown, you should remove something from your gear that you didn’t use, with the exception of safety-based gear like first aid kits, and then on the next shakedown you continue until your pack is perfect for you.

 Shakedowns also show you in your gear where you may lack, for example, on the Appalachian Trail, having quick access pockets for gear swaps can be helpful.